CESEL/RelationalGit/README.md

-# :star: Github `Pull Requests` Exctraction
+# :star: Github Pull Requests Exctraction

 RelationalGit wants to help us to have a better insight about code review practices in our project.
-So, It fetches and saves `Pull Request`s, `Reviewer`s, `Reviewer Comment`s, and also `Pull Request's Files`.
+So, It fetches and saves `Pull Requests`, `Reviewers`, `Reviewer Comments`, and also `Pull Request's Files`.